Go Ad-Free

 There will be a black box warning that the drug can increase the risk for cardiovascular events such as heart attacks and strokes.
 Anyone who has had a heart attack or a stroke or is at especially high risk for such events should probably be considered a poor candidate for Evenity.

 Less worrisome side effects include injection site reactions, joint pain and headaches.
 Evenity is injected once a month for 12 months.
 After that, patients will likely need to switch to a different osteoporosis drug to maintain bone density.
-One analyst predicts the cost will be approximately $600 a month.
+The doctor’s office administers the injection, making it difficult to calculate the cost, but we believe it is pricey.
+There is an assistance program available through the manufacturer, Amgen

 Rate this article